Published: 31 March 2021 | Updated: 12 May 2023

 A dry, irritating cough is the most common adverse effect associated with the use of any ACE inhibitor.

-withdrawing from treatment due to cough.21 Clinical trials have found rates of cough were two and half times
+from treatment due to cough.23 Clinical trials have found rates of cough were two and half times higher in people

-higher in people of Asian ethnicity compared to European ethnicity.21 In patients who find the cough problematic, temporarily
+of Asian ethnicity compared to European ethnicity.23 In patients who find the cough problematic, temporarily

-patients are often switched to an ARB (See: “Could this patient take an angiotensin receptor blocker
+are often switched to an ARB (See: “Could this patient take an angiotensin II receptor blocker (ARB)

 A decline in renal function is associated with the use of ACE inhibitors and ARBs.
 Blocking the effects

-in glomerular filtration rate due to dilation of the efferent (post-glomerular) blood vessels.22 Some degree
+in glomerular filtration rate due to dilation of the efferent (post-glomerular) blood vessels.24 Some degree

 of increase in serum creatinine is likely, however, changes may resolve with continued treatment and withdrawing the ACE

-inhibitor is not always necessary (Table 3).
-For example, in people with diabetes, increases in serum creatinine following
+inhibitor is not always necessary (Table 4).
+For example, in people with diabetes, increases in serum

-initiation of an ACE inhibitor or ARB are typically offset by a slower subsequent rate of decline of renal function and
+creatinine following initiation of an ACE inhibitor or ARB are typically offset by a slower subsequent rate of decline of

-these medicines have been shown to reduce progression of diabetic nephropathy.23 Most patients will not have
+renal function and these medicines have been shown to reduce progression of diabetic nephropathy.25 Most patients

-increases in serum creatinine that necessitate withdrawal of treatment.
-In the United Kingdom, for example, only approximately
+will not have increases in serum creatinine that necessitate withdrawal of treatment.
+In the United Kingdom, for example,

-2% of people initiating an ACE inhibitor or ARB had an increase of creatinine levels of 30% or more in the two months
+only approximately 2% of people initiating an ACE inhibitor or ARB had an increase of creatinine levels of 30% or more in

 Combined use of ACE inhibitors or ARBs with other medicines which influence renal function, such as non-steroidal anti-inflammatory